e-gov/TARA-Server/README.md

 Deploy resultant `target/cas.war`  to a servlet container of choice.

 ## Development
-Building WAR with development mode please execute the following command
+When building WAR with development mode please execute the following command

 ```
 mvn clean package -Pdev